Posts Tagged ‘

 The EuroVAST program will feature a number of invited speakers from research and industry as well as a poster program.
 Full papers related to Visual Analytics can be submitted to the Visual Analytics track of the EuroVis conference.EuroVAST is sponsored by the European Coordination Action “VisMaster: Visual Analytics – Mastering the Information Age” in cooperation with EuroGraphics.

-Apr 26th, 2010 | By | Category: Conferences, News
+Apr 26th, 2010 |

 The VisMaster project was selected to be one of a few projects in the “Future and Emerging Technology” EU funding program to be shown in the exhibition “Science beyond Fiction” at the EU parliament in Strasbourg on 20.-21.
 April 2010.